-The Bureau will pursue cost recovery, or document why cost recovery is not required, for all human-caused fires on public lands.
-The Bureau will also pursue cost recovery for other lands under fire protection agreement where the Bureau is not reimbursed for suppression actions.
+The BLM must pursue cost recovery, or document why cost recovery is not required, for all human-caused fires on public lands.
+The BLM will also pursue cost recovery for other lands under fire protection agreement where the BLM is not reimbursed for suppression actions.